sagiegurari/cargo-make/README.md

 The cargo-make task runner enables to define and configure sets of tasks and run them as a flow.<br>
 A task is a command, script, rust code or other sub tasks to execute.<br>
 Tasks can have dependencies which are also tasks that will be executed before the task itself.<br>
-With a simple toml based configuration file, you can define a multi platform build script that can run build, test, generate documentation,run bench tests, run security validations and more, executed by running a single command.
+With a simple toml based configuration file, you can define a multi platform build script that can run build, test, generate documentation, run bench tests, run security validations and more, executed by running a single command.

 <a name="installation"></a>
 ## Installation